Media – Webseries Guidelines

-There will be a comments section to provide context for the clips.
+You may provide context for the clips in the metadata field within the application.
 For the short clip, do not submit a trailer.

 Quick Tips for Video Work Samples

-- Submitting video samples comprised of multiple clips from different projects is not recommended.
-“Sizzle Reels” and Trailers should be avoided.
+- Please do not submit video samples with multiple clips from different projects, “Sizzle Reels” or Trailers.
 Titles and credits should not be included in excerpts.

 - When editing your video it is important to ensure your file is formatted correctly so that your video will play across a range of platforms whilst maintaining quality.
 Therefore it is important to choose the right codec and container for your file.

 - A codec is a method for encoding and decoding data and is used for compressing data, particularly video.
 Choosing the right container can depend on several desired outcomes, file size, playback quality, capabilities for re-editing etc. There are many codecs to choose from but h.264 is the preferred format for its versatility and superior quality.

 - A container is typically associated with file format and what is used to “contain” and package the data as compressed by the codec.
 The container is indicated by a file extension: .mov or .mp4 (MPEG4).
 There are many codec and container combinations but h.264 and .mp4 are preferred as they are supported by a wide range of media players with little loss of quality.